 If it returns lots of jobs, let's dive into it!

 Have a look at them and add in your favorite, only jobs that fit you 80%!

 USponsor Me is not yet perfect.
-Sometimes it's possible that a sponsor company doesn't sponsor for a period of time, or makes exceptions for certain jobs.
+Sometimes it's possible that a sponsor company doesn't sponsor for some time, or makes exceptions for specific jobs.
 You know, even for a sponsor company, they need to have a minimum percentage of their employee be American.
-So it can happen that you see job offers with written "no sponsorship available".
+So you may see job offers with written "no sponsorship available."
 If it's the case, just ignore the job offer, and continue your selection on other jobs.

 Be careful!
-Depending on your visa, you might not need that the company sponsor you for a visa, as you can be sponsored by a third party!
+Depending on your visa, you might not need that the company sponsors you for a visa, as a third party can sponsor you!
 If you took the quiz, you should have received an email with your visa result, the advantages and disadvantages of it, and if you need or not to be sponsored by a company.

-In contrary, if it's clearly mentioned that the company doesn't take under your kind of visa, don't waste your time for applying, it's not for you.
+In contrary, if it's explicitly mentioned that the company doesn't take under your kind of visa, don't waste your time for applying, it's not for you.
 So ignore it!

 We are working hard to exclude all jobs that are not subject to sponsorship, and enrich our database with jobs with sponsorship guaranteed.

 If it returns lots of jobs, but actually not in your field...